RowdyData/rowdydata.github.io/README.md

 machine.
 Then call ```jekyll build``` to copy the new assets into your local version of the website.

-Some additional tools are needed to be able to do all of this.
+Some additional tools are needed to be able to do this.

 (This is an area to improve in the future.)